 Further, according to the Policy, Stewart agreed to “pay the costs, attorneys’ fees and expenses incurred in defense of any matter insured against by the[e] Policy….”

-Consistent with the Morris & Glasgow Survey, the 2014 R.C.
+Consistent with the Morris & Glasgow Surveys, the 2014 R.C.
 Burdick Survey and the R. Morris Survey, the Policy specifically insured against any enforced removal of: (1) the 641 Arnold Building; (2) pavement extending from the 641 Arnold Property; (3) a roof overhang from the 641 Arnold Property and; (4) sidewalk extending from the 641 Arnold Property onto the 637 Arnold Property.

 The 641 Arnold Action